vaibhavtomar90/Library/README.md

 ##Setup
 Setup requires Kafka server & MySQL server running on your system.

-MySQL setup
+MySQL setup<br>
 1. If you have a mac, then get the installation from a peer.
-Make sure you give a blank password for root while installing mysql
+Make sure you give a blank password for root while installing mysql.<br>
-2. Run ./bootstrap.sh to create the bare DB
+2. Run ./bootstrap.sh to create the bare DB.<br>

-Kafka Setup
+Kafka Setup<br>
 1. The test suite requires a kafka server running on your system.
 You can use kafka 2.11-0.8.2.0.
-See instructions on website on how to start the server
+See instructions on website on how to start the server.<br>
-2. Once the kafka server is up, create all the topics that you see in `config/server_config/dev/pricing_kaizen.yaml` under the heading kaizen -> kafka
+2. Once the kafka server is up, create all the topics that you see in `config/server_config/dev/pricing_kaizen.yaml` under the heading kaizen -> kafka.<br>

 To run the build, enter
 mvn clean install -DskipTests